 Invaluable knowledge for a changing planet

 Indigenous peoples have a special role to play in the conservation and sustainable management of natural resources.
-Their in-depth, varied and locally rooted knowledge can help the world adapt to, and mitigate, the consequences of climate change.
+Their in-depth, varied, and locally rooted knowledge can help the world adapt to and mitigate the consequences of climate change.

 Indigenous peoples have unique food systems anchored in sustainable livelihood practices, which are adapted to the specific ecosystems of their territories.

-Women, in particular, are full of untapped potential as stewards of natural resources and biodiversity.
+Indigenous women, in particular, are full of untapped potential as stewards of natural resources and biodiversity.
 They are guardians of cultural diversity and peace brokers in conflict resolution.